stadium-software/filter-grid/README.md

 ![Clear Button Event Handler](images/ClearEventHandler.png)

 ## Saved Filters
+Saving user-defined filter criteria and applying it to a filtergrid at a later time

 ### Saving Filters
 1. The "ApplyFilters" global script returns an object containing a List of applied filters (*~.ApplyFilters.Data.filters*)